 - Distribute the 2015 Student Entry Form & Rules provided by your State PTA.

 - Reference the summary of rules (En Espanol) and full set of rules for national qualification:

 Step 4: Organize Artwork for Judging

-- Assign awards to all qualifying entries.
+- Assign awards by division and category to all qualifying entries.
 Award levels may include: Award of Excellence, Award of Merit, Honorable Mention and Participant.

 Step 5: Celebrate and Recognize Your Participants